Siege of Mandsaur

-The siege of Mandsaur was a siege laid by Rajput Confederacy forces under Rana Sanga against Gujarat Sultanate and Malwa Sultanate.
+The siege of Mandsaur was a siege laid by Kingdom of Mewar forces under Rana Sanga against Gujarat Sultanate and Malwa Sultanate.
 The Sultan of Gujarat left Muhammadabad (modern day Champaner) and returned to his capital after Rana Sanga had returned to Mewar after his campaign in Gujarat.
 He was grieved to see his treasuries looted and his palace destroyed and began to think of avenging his defeat.
 He set about preparing a large army, doubled the pay of the soldiers, and gave them a year's salary in advance.

-Background

-At last in Muharrum H. 927, December A.D.
-1520, the Sultan sent Malik Ayaz with an army of 100,000 cavalry, 100 elephants against Mewar.
-Another army, consisting of 20,000 horse and 20 elephants was sent under Qiwam-ulmulk to co-operate with Malik Ayaz.
-Both these armies marched to Modasa.
-While they were encamped there, the Sultan, according to the Tabqati Akbari, sent reinforcements under Taj Khan and Nizamul-mulk.
-The Sultans army ravaged Dungarpur and advanced towards Banswara.